vchan2/vchan2.github.io/2021APCalculusBC.md

 ### Updates

-Unit 1 "assignment" will be handed out Friday, October 1 for those who are not currently in AP Calculus AB.

 Watch list
   * Friday, Sept.
 10 - Thursday, Sept.
 16: Sections 10.1 to 10.3
   * Friday, Sept.
 17 - Thursday, Sept.
 24: Sections 10.5 to 10.6